natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

                 ...
                 for itemN in iterableN if conditionN ]

-This means you can use several **for** in the expression.
+This means you can use several **for** in expression.

-For example, the *vlans* list contains several nested lists with VLANs:
+For example, *vlans* list contains several nested lists with VLANs:

 .. code:: python